dxnter/danny-sh/README.md

 Personal website that emulates a terminal to display contact information.

-Utilizes Create React App, React Draggable, and the script termynal.js by [Ines Montani](https://ines.io)
+Utilized Create React App and termynal.js by [Ines Montani](https://ines.io)